 Corporate Ventures are typically very different from other types of ventures.
 They are supported by the resources and success of a business that is stable and running at scale.
 Corporate Ventures can include Innovation Ventures, New Market Ventures, Mergers and Acquistions, Downsizing and other initiatives that are very different from normal day-to-day operations.
 Though corporate ventures typically have more resources than other ventures types, they are plagued by unique problems.

 Balanced ventures are just that.
 These ventures want to achieve significant scale (regional, national or global) and realize that to build a stable business, they must put continued effort into developing people, protecting the planet and growing profit.
-Balanced Ventures want growth, but are willing to sacrifice short-term market dominance to avoid the chaos associated with growth ventures.
+Balanced Ventures want growth, but are willing to sacrifice short-term market dominance to avoid the chaos typically associated with startup ventures.
 They are also willing to sacrifice the ultimate personal control afforded by lifestyle ventures.

 One of the greatest goals and accomplishments for some is to have a business of their own.
 Whether they started, inherited or purchased it, millions of people run lifestyle businesses as a means to create income and have flexibility and independence.
 Some become relatively large and may employ hundreds.
 An important distinction for lifestyle businesses is that the Owner(s) generally put "staying in control" above all other business objectives.